-A funded child, who is identified as having a severe disability/delay after the September count date, may be added to the PUF application up to the March 5 deadline.
+A funded child, who is identified as having a severe disability/delay after the September count date, may be added to the PUF application up to March 1.
 If a PUF child was in attendance before the September count date but was not identified as having a severe disability/delay until after the count date, the appropriate special needs code must be added/changed in PASI, to receive base instruction funding.

-- 5. School jurisdictions must report actual expenditures for PUF children using Form 15AE1.5b, which is due October 31. - 6.
+- 4. School jurisdictions must report actual expenditures for PUF children using Form 16AE1.5b, which is due October 31. - 5.
 Private ECS operators must report actual expenditures for PUF children in the Audited Financial Statements, which are due November 30.